bt3gl/building_blog/content/dns_stuff.md

 <foo> &xxe; </foo>
 ```

-Even if there is a firewall, and a weird filesystem, and the file isn't send back to the user, you can still detect XXE!
+Even if there is a firewall, and a weird filesystem and the file isn't send back to the user, you can still detect XXE!

 ### Gopher

-If you ask a server to do a request for:
+If you ask a server to make a request for:

 ```
 gopher://internal-ip:25/AHELO%0AMAIL+FROM...
 ```

-Meaning that, if you can get a service to fetch an arbitrary gopher://URL, such as through XXE, you can attack back-end services.
+If you can get a service to fetch an arbitrary gopher://URL, such as through XXE, you can attack back-end services.

 Having to use DNS to exploit this is unlikely.